 In March 2013 the delegates gathered at R2K's third annual National Summit resolved to formally adopt a programme on "the right to protest", thereby committing our structures to defending freedom of assembly and the right to campaign as crucial avenues for freedom of expression.
-These resolutions were strengthened and deepened at subsequent National Summits in 2014 and 2015.1
+These resolutions were strengthened and deepened at subsequent National Summits from 2014 to 2017.[1]
+Finally, for the past two years the Right2Know Campaign has been a steering committee member of the Right2Protest coalition (R2P), a network set up to provide legal support and solidarity to communities in exercising the right to protest.

 The necessity of expanding the work of the organisation in this way represents the growing concern within R2K structures and its member organisations that the right to protest is coming under increasing pressure, restriction and repression.
-While the urgency for this work had been highlighted by the horrific massacre of striking miners at Marikana in August 2012, it was also a response to the growing frustration and desperation of many civic structures across the country who find their right to protest being wilfully undermined by police, municipal authorities, and private companies, among other actors.
+While the urgency for this work had been highlighted by the horrific massacre of striking miners at Marikana in August 2012, it was also a response to the growing frustration and desperation of many civic structures across the country who find their right to protest being willfully undermined by police, municipal authorities, and private companies, among other actors.

 In light of this, this submission is limited to matters relating to the right to protest.
-Given the short time frames for comment on the paper, it has not been possible to consult widely within our provincial and local structures on the content of the Draft White Paper, so the comments in this submission draw on existing positions within the Campaign and the documented experiences of its members.
+Given the short time frames for submissions to the Panel of Experts, the comments in this submission draw on existing positions within the Campaign including those prepared for the 2015 draft White Paper on Policing, as well as the documented experiences of R2K activists.